 In acupuncture, Qi, the energy of the body, needs to be strong to support healthy relaxed muscles.
 If you do not have enough energy to support the muscles, they tense up as a result.
 Another cause of pain is Qi stagnation, a slowing of the circulation of the energy.
 Normally, the energy of the body flows smoothly.
 Stagnation may develop from an injury, wear and tear, or chronic stress.
 This is why it is easy to develop pain during periods of high stress.

-Acupuncture Treatment for Neck and Shoulder Pain
+Acupuncture Treatment for Neck Pain

 Acupuncture treatment for neck and shoulder pain may include a combination of acupuncture with electric stimulation, tui na (Chinese medical massage), and cupping.
 The therapy is tailored to each patient, and will depend on the root cause, location and quality of the pain, and the state of health of the patient.

 If the imbalance is stagnation without weakness, then I used more acupuncture points at the location of pain.
 These people will often have more active trigger points which are areas of tenderness and stress in the muscle.

 I will also select acupuncture points along the affected acupuncture channel that are farther away from the pain.
 This technique increases circulation in the acupuncture channels, which will reduce pain and speed healing.

 When the root cause of the shoulder pain is an underlying weakness in the body’s energy, then less acupuncture points on the neck and shoulder will be used.
 These acupuncture points will focus on increasing the amount of energy in the body.